fladdict/devart-template/project_posts/2014-03-23-QuickPreview.md

 While Akira is reseraching laser sensor, I'm still tuning shader and aethetic part of the map.

+Original Google Maps satellite images are bit too dull.
 Now google map is really beautiful!
+Every scene is vivid and striking.

 Below is some example we did.